UnD37970UnD/-blog/_posts/logs/2024-07-01-first_experience_in_work_env.markdown

 ---
 layout: post
 title: "First experience in work env"
 date: 2024-07-01
 categories: [logs]
 tags: [business]
 ---

 ## My Little Experience as a Web Dev (WordPress Designer...
 Don't Laugh)

+### And what I've learned working on a startup web agency

 My journey as a web developer, or more accurately, a WordPress designer, has raised a few questions.
 Here are some thoughts based on my experiences working with my boss and other clients: